Arizona Jobs Increase in Top Industries

 Fastest Growing Jobs in Arizona Through 2024

-These job titles are forecasted by the state’s workforce and statistics departments to be the fastest growing by largest percentage of increase.
+These job titles are forecasted by the state’s workforce and statistics departments to be the fastest-growing by the largest percent increase.
 They involve education, healthcare, and information technology (IT) to a large degree.